rinshadkv/unifize/README.md

 ## Add new data

--  add new data in dataIntilaizer code
+- to  add new data in dataIntilaizer code

 ## add new Test
-- add new test inside test folder
+-  to add new test go to  inside test folder and add new test